Maze Prison escape: 1983 escape

 HM Prison Maze was considered one of the most escape-proof prisons in Europe.
 In addition to 15 ft fences, each H-Block was encompassed by an 18 ft concrete wall topped with barbed wire, and all gates on the complex were made of solid steel and electronically operated.
 Prisoners had been planning the escape for several months.
 Bobby Storey and Gerry Kelly had started working as orderlies in H7, which allowed them to identify weaknesses in the security systems, and six handguns had been smuggled into the prison.
-Shortly after 2:30 pm on 25 September, prisoners seized control of H7 by simultaneously taking the prison officers hostage at gunpoint in order to prevent them from triggering an alarm.
+Shortly after 2:30 pm on 25 September, prisoners seized control of H7 by simultaneously taking the prison officers hostage at gunpoint to prevent them from triggering an alarm.
 One officer was stabbed with a craft knife, and another was knocked down by a blow to the back of the head.
 One officer who attempted to prevent the escape was shot in the head by Gerry Kelly, but survived.
 By 2:50 pm the prisoners were in control of H7 without an alarm being raised.
 A dozen prisoners also took uniforms from the officers, and the officers were also forced to hand over their car keys and details of where their cars were, for possible later use during the escape.
 A rearguard was left behind to watch over hostages and keep the alarm from being raised until they believed the escapees were clear of the prison, when they returned to their cells.

 At 3:25 pm, a lorry delivering food supplies arrived at the entrance to H7, whereupon Brendan McFarlane and other prisoners took the occupants hostage at gunpoint and moved them inside H7.
 The lorry driver was told the lorry was being used in the escape, and he was instructed what route to take and how to react if challenged.
 Storey told the driver, "This man [Gerry Kelly] is doing 30 years and he will shoot you without hesitation if he has to.
 He has nothing to lose."
 At 3:50 pm the prisoners left H7, and the driver and a prison orderly were taken back to the lorry, and the driver's foot tied to the clutch.
 37 prisoners climbed into the back of the lorry, while Gerry Kelly lay on the floor of the cab with a gun pointed at the driver, who was also told the cab had been booby trapped with a hand grenade.